findstructureintime/Time-Series-Analysis/Module_1_Visualization/README.md

 Script 8: [plotSensorData.m](plotSensorData.m])

-For all scripts below you will want to start MATLAB and navigate to the folder where the provided material (.M-functions and the data files) are located.
+For all scripts below you will want to start MATLAB or Octave and navigate to the folder where the provided material (.M-functions and the data files) are located.
 That is, make MATLAB’s current folder equal to the folder to which you downloaded this module (e.g. ‘C:\...\My Documents’).
-After this you can call these functions via the command line or the Matlab GUI.
+After this you can call these functions via the command line or the Matlab/Octave GUI.

 **Script 1: *programmingBasics.m***